-Since 2017, France has started reforming its French labour code to make the country more competitive in the global market.
+Since 2017, France has been reforming its labour code to make the country more competitive in the global market.
 The reforms conducted by the President Emmanuel Macron’s government has tackled many of the difficulties that formerly concerned foreign entities looking at French opportunities.
 With this reform, French employment law is undergoing a major overhaul, in the name of three main principles: greater flexibility, less risk, and new rules and rights.

 Flichy Grangé Avocats, operating in Paris (France), has, since its creation, built up a recognised expertise in employment and labour law issues with international ramifications.
 Our team, made up of lawyers from international law firms who are fluent in English, has been structured to meet the specific needs of multinationals.
 We would be delighted to have the opportunity to assist with your organisation’s expansion into France.
 We have created a comprehensive package of materials and training modules allowing any organisation to open quickly and, in a cost, effective manner while still ensuring compliance with French regulations and best practices.

 a) Employer Policy Requirements

 In order to be legally compliant, any employer operating in France is required by legislation to create and implement a number of employment policies.

 There are a number of policies that employers should create.
 These policies will help an organisation manage employee relations and mitigate the risk of legal liability in the future.

 - Hold an official employee register (registre unique du personnel);

 - Elaborate a document identifying health and safety risks and preventive measures.

 - the work schedule (horaire collectif) and any derogation to weekly rest;

 - the way the dates of leave are determined amongst employees;